fhhagenberg-sqe/gui-javafx/README.md

 - [x] upload the [link to your release][GitHub linking to releases] on the e-learning platform until the specified date and time before the next lecture.
 - [x] Only complete submissions adhering to all of the above requirements are considered.
 Late submissions, submissions via email or submissions failing to meet the specified requirements will not be accepted.

-## Externalization of text messages _(1 point)_
+## Externalization of text messages _(2 points)_

 Java provides mechanisms for externalization/internationalization of applications, i.e., text messages and labels are not stored as constants in the code but in separate property files that can be translated into different languages without changing the code that uses them.

 ### Instructions

 In order to support language-independent applications all strings have to be replaced by symbolic names.
-The connection between the symbolic names and the actual text messages and labels is maintained by an object of the class ResourceBundle.
+The connection between the symbolic names and the actual text messages and labels is maintained by an object of the class `ResourceBundle`.

 All major IDEs (e.g. Eclipse, IntelliJ) support internationalization of text messages.
 Search for '<name-of-your-IDE> externalize strings' to find out how to do it.
 You should end up having all strings replaced by method calls that use a symbolic name to look up the appropriate translated string in a properties file like `messages.properties`.